jyellick/obc-docs/techspec.md

 #### Identity and Auditability
 While private transactions are important, business usage of blockchain also needs to comply with regulations and make it easy for regulators to investigate transaction records.
 Also, a party must be able to prove its identity and ownership of an asset after the fact, perhaps years after the fact, without the mechanism for establishing that identity being able to be used by bad actors to appropriate a party's identity or ascertain their activities on the ledger.
 The protocol starts with a cryptographic certificate encapsulating a user’s confidential data registered on a Registration Authority.
 The Registration Authority can issue and revoke identities participating in a network.
-From this identity, the protocol can generate butterfly keys [1, 2] for members to transact on a network, and these keys will conceal the identities of the transacting parties, providing privacy support to the network.
+From this identity, the protocol can generate security keys for members to transact on a network, and these keys will conceal the identities of the transacting parties, providing privacy support to the network.

 #### Finality
 Data stores for industrial use must provide finality, meaning simply that there must be certainty at what point a transaction is committed, and that after this point, it will not change on its own.
 Many current blockchain networks offer only eventual consistency, rather than a firm promise of finality, and can suffer arbitrary loss of committed information as they are designed to allow for, and cope with, forks in their global state.